-A client, a minority shareholder in a foreign-capital invested company in Korea is involved in litigation with other company shareholders (Korean shareholders) over issues the client had with the majority and other shareholders.
+A client, a minority shareholder in a foreign-capital-invested company in Korea is involved in litigation with other company shareholders (Korean shareholders) over issues the client had with the majority and other shareholders.
 The client requested me to post this article to warn others entering the Korean market via a Joint Venture or similar arrangement.

 Shareholder Dispute in Korea (Client Requested I Post this Warning)

-Korean Joint ventures are a common business arrangement in Korea (and throughout much of Asia) that allow two or more parties to collaborate and work together while sharing risks and rewards via the formation of a company in Korea.
+Korean Joint ventures are a common business arrangement in Korea (and throughout much of Asia) that allows two or more parties to collaborate and work together while sharing risks and rewards via the formation of a company in Korea.
 A joint venture can be formed between domestic or foreign entities, and it can take various forms, such as contractual joint venture, equity joint venture, or a combination of both.

 The dispute I shall, briefly, discuss is a joint venture between Korean companies and a multinational company headquartered in the United States.

 A majority majority shareholder of the company that is a shareholder in the joint venture controls the Representative Director of the Korean JV, thus, causing little power of day-to-day activities to be in the hands of the minority shareholder.

 Under Korean law, a Representative Director (대표이사) is a director who is authorized to represent and act on behalf of the Korean company.
 The representative director has the legal authority to enter into contracts, make business decisions, and manage the day-to-day affairs of the Korean company.

 Under the Korean Commercial Code, a company in Korea, in most cases, must appoint at least one representative director (exception applies to certain one-director companies).